 An child becoming very unwell and needs to be brought to Hospital immediately.

-1. The child’s class teacher or in the absence of class teacher tutor/SNA informs the Principal (if Principal away Deputy Principal)
+1. The child’s class teacher or in the absence of class teacher SNA informs the Principal (if Principal away Deputy Principal)

 2. The Principal makes the decision to go to the Emergency Room.
 Ambulance is contacted by the Principal and necessary arrangements made.